Suobig/udemy-modern-react-with-redux/Section 5. State in React Components/notes.md

 Change: `this.setState({ ... })`.
 Whenever changed - component rerenders.

 We don't have to define our `state` in constructor.
 We can just write `state = { ... }` outside the constructor, and, if we have nothing else - get rid of constructor!

-## Lifecycle

-- `constructor` - good place to do one-time setup, but doing data loading is not recommended - do it in `componentDidMount`;
-- `render` - avoid doing anything besides returning JSX;
-- `componentDidMount` - good place to do data-loading!;
-- `componentDidUpdate` good place to do more data-loading when state/props change;
-- `componentWillUnmount` - good place to do clean-up;

-## Passing state with props